-Queries that has been run from master, when dispatched/executed on the segments are run with lower priority than the master.
+Queries that have been run from the master when dispatched/executed on the segments are run with lower priority than the master.

 Assuming there was an insert query run from the master, it corresponding process id and the Nice value is "0".

 gpadmin:Fullrack@mdw $ top -n1 -cb -p 3782 top - 03:27:47 up 79 days, 14:27, 2 users, load average: 15.33, 15.71, 15.85 Tasks: 1 total, 0 running, 1 sleeping, 0 stopped, 0 zombie Cpu(s): 10.1%us, 20.8%sy, 0.0%ni, 68.9%id, 0.1%wa, 0.0%hi, 0.1%si, 0.0%st Mem: 49316552k total, 48825284k used, 491268k free, 354668k buffers Swap: 50331604k total, 1312k used, 50330292k free, 44323108k cached PID USER PR NI VIRT RES SHR S %CPU %MEM TIME+ COMMAND 3782 gpadmin 15 0 443m 15m 10m S 0.0 0.0 0:00.03 postgres: port 4300, gpadmin gpadmin [local] con14 [local] cmd4 INSERT